Faculty and Staff

 Sylvia Baedorf Kassis, MPH

-Sylvia earned her Bachelor of Science from the University of Toronto in 2001, and her Master’s in Public Health in International Health from the Boston University School of Public Health in 2008.
-She has over 10 years of clinical research experience, including 4 years of prior regulatory experience as an IRB Analyst at the BU/BMC Institutional Review Board and 6 years of prior clinical research experience coordinating studies at the University of Toronto, UMass Medical School, and the Dana-Farber Cancer Institute.
-Sylvia is currently the lead investigator on two research projects at BU/BMC.
-Her research interests include research participant experiences in research, support of study coordinators, the evolution of clinical research ethics, and proper study conduct.
+Sylvia possesses a Bachelor of Science from the University of Toronto (2001), and a Master of Public Health degree in International Health from Boston University School of Public Health (2008).
+She has over 15 years of clinical research experience, including regulatory experience as an IRB Analyst and Regulatory Education Manager at Boston University Medical Center, and clinical research experience coordinating and managing research initiatives at the University of Toronto, University of Massachusetts Medical School, Dana-Farber Cancer Institute, and most recently, Massachusetts General Hospital.
+Her clinical research interests include understanding research participant experiences in research, supporting study coordinators, studying the evolution of clinical research ethics, and ensuring researchers have access to relevant information on how to appropriately conduct studies involving human subjects and their data.
+One of her favorite annual activities is teaching GMS CI680 – Ethical Issues in Clinical Research for the MSCI program.

 Marina Malikova, PhD, MA